exu/go-workshops/README.md

-There is no README.md for ([code for: Databases Bolt](https://github.com/exu/go-workshops/tree/master/241-databases-bolt)) use %!s(MISSING) link to follow code examples
+There is no README.md for Databases Bolt use ([code for: Databases Bolt](https://github.com/exu/go-workshops/tree/master/241-databases-bolt)) link to follow code examples